kookmin-sw/capstone-2022-43/index.md

 #### Problem

-- **Consumers** want to use the logistics service about small-scale cargo at low price
+- **Consumers** want to use the logistics service for small-scale cargo at a low price

-- **Forwarding service provider** want to operate containers at low cost by utilizing all of the space
+- **Forwarding service providers** want to operate containers at low cost by utilizing all of the space

-- Because of the logistics disruption caused by the COVID-19 pandemic, the demand for the LCL logistics is increasing.
+- Because of the logistics disruption caused by the COVID-19 pandemic, the demand for LCL logistics is increasing.
 - Currently, information asymmetry exists when consumers access LCL logistics estimates.
 - Therefore, customers using LCL logistics services have inefficiencies in terms of time and cost.
 - Suppliers also have inefficiencies in terms of physically moving for field sales.
 - To improve the problem caused by information asymmetry, We want to provide a service that allows you to manage logistics estimates through one platform.

-- Therefore, a platform to compare logistics estimates between consumer and the provider was proposed.
+- Therefore, a platform to compare logistics estimates between the consumer and the provider was proposed.

 #### Solution

 1. **Small-scale cargo owner perspective (consumer)**

-   - You can enter cargo information to request a delivery cost estimates
+- - You can enter cargo information to request delivery cost estimates

-   - It is possible to request syncronize logistics services of land, sea, and air
+  - It is possible to request synchronized logistics services of land, sea, and air
   - You can easily specify the detailed conditions for delivery of cargo based on Incoterms condition
   - Information asymmetry can be resolved by comparing and selecting cost estimates proposed by the provider on one platform

-   - In the case of a preferred cost estimates, consultation in the form of a direct message with the shipping agent is possible.
+  - In the case of preferred cost estimates, consultation in the form of a direct message with the shipping agent is possible.
   - Can conduct assessments of service providers

+-

 2. **Forwarding service provider perspective (provider)**

-   - Lower sales costs by managing consumer acquisition through one platform
+- - Lower sales costs by managing consumer acquisition through one platform

-   - You can check the details of the cost estimates requests and offer a reasonable cost estimates.
+  - You can check the details of the cost estimates requests and offer reasonable cost estimates.
   - Able to propose detailed opinions to respond to the cost estimates requested by the consumer
   - Able to respond to a consultation request in the form of a direct message requested by the consumer

-   - You can actually proceed with the request for a quote accepted by the user
+  - You can proceed with the request for a quote accepted by the user
   - Can prove the supplier's credit based on the ratings left by the consumer

 #### Technical Implementation